Community Standards

 > - Asking for nudes, hookups, or sexting - *even if the other person initiated*!

-> - Any profile content that'd typically be found on a dating app, including "single" tags, tags about your sexual orientation or preferences, suggestive photographs or text content, etc. You're more than your relationship status or sexual identity, focus on all the other stuff that makes you you.
+> - Any profile content that'd typically be found on a dating app, including "single" tags, tags about your sexual orientation or preferences, suggestive photographs or text content, mirror/topless/duckface selfies, etc. You're more than your figure, relationship status, or sexual identity- focus on all the *other* stuff that makes you you!

 > - Any of the above, *even if the other person initiated*!